grafana/grafana-infinity-datasource/src/wiki/installation.md

 ### Install from grafana.com

 Install the plugin from [grafana.com plugins page](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/?tab=installation) using the instructions provided there.
+With this installation, you will get the latest published version of the plugin.

 ### Install from github